lucianpls/GDAL-twms-with-NASA-GIBS/README.md

   gdalinfo MODIS_TERRA.xml
 ```

-The string can be used directly as a handle, the result will be the same:
+The XML string itself can be used as a handle , the result will be the same:
 ```
   gdalinfo '<GDAL_WMS><Service name="TiledWMS"><ServerUrl>https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?</ServerUrl><TiledGroupName>MODIS Terra CorrectedReflectance TrueColor tileset</TiledGroupName></Service></GDAL_WMS>'
 ```